pickletiff/tifftiff-dataviz-portfolio/final-project-part-one.md

 I'm likely going to choose a couple dance competition websites to see if they have archival data from their previous competitions.
 Oftentimes, they keep the scoring for a number of years before deleting them.
 It is also possible they keep tabs on previous regulations and pricing.

 I'll likely be taking advantage of the CMU Library database since they have a section for the arts in entertainment!
-There is quite a bit of data from Statista and Kaggle on dance popularity.
+There is quite a bit of data from Statista on dance popularity.
+Though I would need to finesse the search option since much of the data is collected outside the United States.

 > Links to Data